 Thyroid Cancer Care at Mount Sinai

 The multidisciplinary management of thyroid cancer at Mount Sinai involves collaboration among surgical, medical/endocrinology, and nuclear medicine specialists.
-The thyroid surgical team at Mount Sinai’s Department of ENT/Head and Neck Surgery includes Eric Genden, MD, Marita Teng, MD, Brett Miles, MD, and Joshua Rosenberg, MD.
+The thyroid surgical team at Mount Sinai’s Department of ENT/Head and Neck Surgery includes Eric Genden, MD, Marita Teng, MD, Brett Miles, MD, Mike Yao, MD, and Joshua Rosenberg, MD.
 Our team works closely with other experts and collaborates together to craft a personalized treatment plan for each patient.
 Additionally, we seek the least invasive approach to minimize scarring and hospital stays.

 Types, Risks and Symptoms of Thyroid Cancer

 Thyroid cancer is a malignant growth in the thyroid - the butterfly-shaped gland in the base of the neck.
 The thyroid produces the hormone that controls a variety of metabolic functions in the body, such as heart rate, weight, and body temperature.
 When present, thyroid cancer usually manifests in the form of a palpable nodule or mass.
 The most common types of thyroid cancer include:

 - Papillary carcinoma: The most common type of thyroid cancer, papillary carcinoma usually grows slowly and has potential to spread to lymph nodes in the neck.
 This type of thyroid cancer is overwhelmingly likely to be curable.